-- ILAM Fahari I-Reit
+- The ILAM Fahari I-REIT

 - Acorn Student Accommodation Development Real Estate Investment Trust (Acorn D-REIT)

-- Acorn Student Accommodation I-REIT (ASA I-REIT)
+- Acorn Student Accommodation Income Real Estate Investment Trust (ASA I-REIT)

 How do REITs work in Kenya?

 There are several parties involved in the structure of REITs.
-This is purposely done to improve transparency, accountability and ensure the interests of investors are fully protected.
+This is purposely done to improve transparency, and accountability and ensure the interests of investors are fully protected.
 The parties are: